Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Posterior contraction rates

 \section{Posterior contraction rates}

-In this section, we develop the theoretical consistency of variational posterior under three network related assumptions (1) the number of nodes in the model may vary with the layer index (2) the best neural network approximation to the function $\eta_0$ may have varying number of nodes in each layer (3) the best neural network approximation to the function $\eta_0$ may have varying bounds on the $L_1$ norm of the incoming weights (including the bias term) onto the node for each layer.
+In this section, we develop the theoretical consistency of the variational posterior in \eqref{e:var-posterior-theta} in context of node selection.
 Previous works which establish the statistical consistency of sparse deep neural networks do so only in the context of edge selection.
-Thereby, the works of \cite{Polson-Rockova-2018}, \cite{Cherief-Abdellatif-2020} and \cite{Bai-Guang-2020} use several results from the pioneer work of \cite{Schmidt-Hieber-2017}.
-These prior works only provide statistical guarantees for sparse networks which may or may not be structurally sparse.
-In contrast pruning away multiple nodes from a given network does guarantee a structurally sparse solution.
-Further, the previous works assume an equal number of nodes in each layer which restricts one from using any previous information on the number of nodes in the deep neural architecture.
-Finally, all these works assume a known bound $B$ on all the neural network weights as they essentially rely on the sieve construction in equation 3 of \cite{Schmidt-Hieber-2017} which assumes that $L_{\infty}$ norm of all $\btheta$ entries is smaller than 1.
+Thereby, the works of \cite{Polson-Rockova-2018}, \cite{Cherief-Abdellatif-2020} and \cite{Bai-Guang-2020} use several results from the pioneer work of \cite{Schmidt-Hieber-2017}. \SJ{In addition to node selection consistency, we also relax certain network restrictions considered in the previous works.
+These restrictions include (1) equal number of nodes in each layer which restricts one from using any previous information on the number of nodes in the deep neural architecture (2) a known bound $B$ on all the neural network weights as they essentially rely on the sieve construction in equation 3 of \cite{Schmidt-Hieber-2017} which assumes that $L_{\infty}$ norm of all $\btheta$ entries is smaller than 1 (3) a global sparsity parameter $s$ which does not always consider structurally sparse networks.}